Employment Policies & Handbooks

-If you need help with you policies and/or staff handbooks, Blacks Solicitors’ experienced Employment Law team can help you.
+If you need help with your employment policies and/or staff handbooks, Blacks Solicitors’ experienced Employment Law team can help.

 In addition to statutory provisions which require you to provide all employees with a Written Statement of the main particulars of employment, having a Staff Handbook is a sensible decision to make.

 It is not practical to have every rule or provision affecting an employee recorded in their Contract of Employment, because of the potential length and complexity of such a document and because it would limit the employer’s operations significantly.
 In order to make even simple changes, employers would have to review them for their entire workforce.
 That would prove very expensive and time-consuming.